jigs1996/v7-docs/content/guides/http/controllers.md

 ### Assigning middleware to resources

 You can apply middleware to specific resource routes using the `.use()` method.
 This method accepts an array of action names and the middleware to apply.
-For example, to apply authentication middleware only to routes that modify data (create, store, update, destroy) while leaving read-only routes (index, show) public:
+For example, to apply authentication middleware only to routes that modify data (create, store, update, destroy) while leaving read-only routes (index, show) public.

 ```ts title="start/routes.ts"
 import router from '@adonisjs/core/services/router'